Child resting on folded arms while reading an open book at a wooden table in warm natural light

 Explore WonderGuides™

-“We read many good books, but I always felt something was missing.
-Now we slow down and have real conversations about what courage looks like.
-It’s completely changed how we read, making it far more meaningful than a typical worksheet.“
+We read a lot of good books, but I always felt something was missing.
+Now we slow down and have real conversations about what courage looks like in my daughter’s life.

-Sarah, Catholic homeschooling mother
+Sarah, homeschooling mother

 Michigan

-Mrs. Callahan, 1st grade teacher, Catholic school
+Mrs. Callahan, 1st grade teacher

 Indiana